-The warehouse quickly became a flagship for artists, collectors, artesans and nonprofits who were interested in the evolving community and building’s design.
-On the firs floor, the concrete structure and coolers had been well-suited to keeping produce fresh, so too did the first floor adapt well for arts storage, collections, workshops for craftsmen, and creative endeavors.
-With its panoramic windows and great light, the second floor is an ideal work environment for artists, conservators, nonprofits and creative people.
+The warehouse quickly became a flagship for artists, collectors, artesans, and nonprofits who were interested in the evolving community and building design.
+On the first floor, the concrete structure and coolers had been well-suited to keeping produce fresh, and so too did the first floor adapt well for art storage, collections, workshops for craftsmen, and creative endeavors.
+With its panoramic windows and great light, the second floor is an ideal work environment for artists, conservators, nonprofits, and creative people.

 To immediately help the community, ArtEgg Studios housed more than 170 Common Ground volunteers and students on a “different kind of spring break,” becoming a hub for Post-Katrina Relief efforts.
 Volunteers helped to gut ArtEgg as they staged work efforts for the Ninth Ward.

-Since its inception, the ArtEgg warehouse has remained a symbol for rebuilding and renewal.
+Since its inception, the ArtEgg warehouse has remained a symbol of rebuilding and renewal.
 “Everybody Loves a Good Egg remains our motto.”